Ancurio/mkxp/README.md

 * `game_title` returns the game's title as set in its ini.
 * `power_state` returns a hash with the system power state information.
 Its members are `:discharging` (Boolean), `:percent` (int/nil), and `:seconds` (int/nil)
 * `show_settings` displays the keybinding menu.
+* `nproc` returns the amount of logical cores available to the system.
+* `memory` returns the total amount of RAM detected by the system in megabytes.

 ### Discord